zhengchangsulab/A-genome-assebmly-and-annotation-pipeline/README.md

 Particularly, step 1, step 2, step 3 and step 4 can be executed simultaneously if there are enough memory on your cluster.

 # Step 5
-Map the transcripts obtained in step 3 to the target assembly using Splign.
-We used the following command lines:
+Use Splign to map the transcripts obtained in step 3 to the target assembly.
+We used the following commands:

 genome=my_genome.fa\
 rna=transcripts.fa\